DSpace/RestContract/ldnservices.md

 Status codes:
 * 201 Created - if the operation succeed
 * 401 Unauthorized - if you are not authenticated
-* 403 Forbidden is not possible because it is restricted to authenticated users
+* 403 Forbidden - if you are not logged in with sufficient permissions.
+Only administrators
 * 404 Not found - if no LDN notify service exists with such id
 * 422 Unprocessable Entity - if Error parsing request body